Colorado Springs Construction Accident Lawyer

 The Contract Work Hours and Safety Standards Act (CWHSSA) applies to federal and federally assisted construction contracts that are worth more than $100,000.
 In short, CWHSSA prohibits subcontractors and contractors from underpaying employees for working over 40 hours per week.

 But the CWHSSA applies to more than construction worker pay – it also requires contractors and subcontractors to provide hazard-free, safe, and sanitary work environments for their employees.
 A violation of the CWHSSA may result in employee injury, sickness, or wrongful death.
-If you suffered a serious injury because a contractor or subcontractor failed to provide an adequate work environment, a Colorado Springs personal injury lawyer may be able to help you obtain financial compensation such as workers' compensation or personal injury damages.
+If you suffered a serious injury because a contractor or subcontractor failed to provide an adequate work environment, a Colorado Springs personal injury lawyer may be able to help you obtain financial compensation such as personal injury damages.

 Common Construction Accidents: "Struck-By" Hazards

-According to the Occupational Safety & Health Administration, "struck-by" accidents are one of the most common causes behind construction-related injury and death.
+According to the Occupational Safety & Health Administration (OSHA), "struck-by" accidents are one of the most common causes behind construction-related injury and death.
 There are four types of struck-by accidents: falling object, flying object, swinging/slipping object, and ground level.
 These types of accidents are one of the four leading causes of construction worker death in the United States.
 OSHA reports that 504 struck-by reports were filed in 2007.
 In the same year, 311 American construction workers were killed.
 26% of these deaths were caused by struck-by hazards; and 10% of all occupational deaths in the United States were the result of struck-by accidents.

 Recognizing Struck-By Hazards